Enterprise SEO Pricing: How Much Do SEO Services Cost in 2026?

 Retainer-Based Pricing

-Best for: Companies that need predictable, ongoing SEO investment and want to build a long-term relationship with their agency.
-This is the most common model for enterprise SEO.
+You pay a fixed monthly or quarterly fee for an agreed-upon scope of work.
+Best for companies that need predictable, ongoing SEO investment and want to build a long-term relationship.
+This is the most common model and the foundation for most enterprise SEO retainer pricing options.

-What to watch: Retainer-based pricing requires a higher upfront commitment.
+Watch the fine print: retainers require higher upfront commitment.
 Make sure the scope is clearly defined so you're not paying for deliverables that don't produce results.

 Hourly-Based Pricing

-Best for: Companies that need flexibility and aren't sure exactly how much work will be required.
-Good for advisory or consulting-heavy engagements.
+You're billed for actual hours the agency spends on your project.
+Best for companies that need flexibility and aren't sure exactly how much work will be required — especially advisory or consulting-heavy engagements.

-What to watch: Hourly pricing can be more expensive than retainers and offers less cost predictability.
+Hourly pricing can be more expensive than retainers and offers less cost predictability.
 Always set hour caps and review utilization monthly.

-Project-Based Pricing
+Project-Based and Performance-Based Pricing

 What Do Low, Mid, and High-Tier Enterprise SEO Services Cost?